UmbrellaCrow612/fluf/test/sanity/README.md

 # Notes

-- This a node js project so treat it as a ndoe project you have acess to node api's and also those of playwright so you can do stuff in UI for example file edits and check if said file was created and has the content etc
+- This is a Node.js project, so treat it as a Node project.
+You have access to Node APIs and also those of Playwright, so you can do stuff in the UI—for example, file edits—and check if said file was created and has the content, etc.
-- We basically point to the complied desktop code after building it and setting the cwd to the project becuase of .env stuff and treat it as runnign desktop project normally
+- We basically point to the compiled desktop code after building it and set the cwd to the project because of .env stuff, and treat it as running the desktop project normally.
-- Writing tests - use the playwright code gen toolkit but we need to have a small workaround and use custom scritp to launch the viwer run `node .\scripts\electron-codegen.mjs`
+- Writing tests: use the Playwright codegen toolkit, but we need to have a small workaround and use a custom script to launch the viewer; run `node .\scripts\electron-codegen.mjs`.
-- This project will as part of playwright config cd into UI and run the web server
+- This project will, as part of the Playwright config, `cd` into UI and run the web server.